 - This condition is encountered in male and female infants with equal frequency.

-- The colic syndrome is commonly observed in neonates and infants aged 2 weeks to 4 months.
+- Colic syndrome is commonly observed in neonates and infants aged 2 weeks to 4 months.

 Demonstrated and suggested causes of colic may include the following: